 Ganesha Tower, advertised as the highlight of the highlights, promises water curtains through which the spectacular multimedia show will be revealed.
 The number of seats for this is limited to 1,000 per show.
 You have been warned.

-When in Chiang Rai, why not also visit Chiang Mai, Thailand’s Rose of the North.
+When in Chiang Rai, also check out our Things to Do in Chiang Mai, Thailand’s Rose of the North.

 Hoping to turn Chiang Rai and its White Temple into a memorable destination, and with the light show expected to attract an extra 300,000 Chinese-speaking tourists, the organisers seem poised for success on that front.